 Satish Dhawan and Space Faring India

 In 1947, as India took its first steps as a newly independent nation, a young man Satish, in his twenties then, got an offer to pursue his higher education in the United States.
 He joined the University of Minnesota, from where he obtained an M.S. in Aeronautical Engineering, before moving to the California Institute of Technology (Caltech) where he received a Ph.D. in Aeronautics and Mathematics.
-Satish Dhawan, the father of experimental fluid dynamics research in India, went on to be the longest (and youngest) serving director of the Indian Institute of Science (IISc, Bangalore).
-As the leader of ISRO, Prof. Dhawan carried out pioneering experiments in rural education, remote sensing and satellite communications which led to operational systems like INSAT - a telecommunications satellite, IRS - the Indian Remote Sensing satellite and the Polar Satellite Launch Vehicle (PSLV) and placed India in the league of space faring nations.
+Satish Dhawan, the father of experimental fluid dynamics research in India, went on to be the longest (and youngest) serving director of the Indian Institute of Science (IISc, Bengaluru).
+As the leader of ISRO, Prof. Dhawan carried out pioneering experiments in rural education, remote sensing and satellite communications which led to operational systems like INSAT - a telecommunications satellite, IRS - the Indian Remote Sensing satellite and PSLV - Polar Satellite Launch Vehicle, that placed India in the league of space faring nations.
 Dhawan's leadership is not just in science but also in mentoring and grooming some of India's greatest leaders, including President Kalam.

 A.P.J.
 Abdul Kalam and Indian Missile Program

 In early 1960s, Vikram Sarabhai, the Father of India’s Space Program, dispatched a seven-member team to train with NASA and learn the art of assembling and launching small rockets for collecting scientific data.
 Among those handpicked by Sarabhai was a young scientist at DRDO by the name of A.P.J.
 Abdul Kalam.
-Dr. Kalam’s training spanned three NASA facilities — Langley Research Center (LaRC) in Hampton, Virginia, Goddard Space Flight Center (GSFC) in Greenbelt, Maryland and Wallops Flight Facility at Wallops Island, located on Virginia’s Eastern Shore.
+Dr. Kalam’s training spanned three NASA facilities — Langley Research Center (LaRC) in Hampton, Virginia, Goddard Space Flight Center (GSFC) in Greenbelt, Maryland and Wallops Flight Facility (WFF) at Wallops Island, located on Virginia’s Eastern Shore.
 His NASA training made possible the first sounding rocket launch on 21 November 1963 from the Thumba Equatorial Rocket Launch Station (TERLS) in southern India.
 What followed in the next few decades remains history.
 The Missile Man of India led the team behind the India’s nuclear tests at Pokhran, making India a nuclear power, and served as the architect of India's civilian space program and military missile development.